sashafr/pennmaps/README.md

-# Diggin' Philly
+# Mapping Black Philadelphia

-The Diggin’ Philly project is a large and ambitious project to document black Philadelphia particularly against a backdrop of rapid urban change including massive gentrification.
+The Mapping Black Philadelphia project is a large and ambitious project to document black Philadelphia particularly against a backdrop of rapid urban change including massive gentrification.
 To accomplish this we have developed a Django based CMS that serves as a home to the project and provide access to a variety of content, including an interactive map.

 ## Getting Started